alirezasalemi7/alirezasalemi7.github.io/_pages/awards.md

 Given to students whose computer science research area is information retrieval or natural language processing.

 - 2022.9: __UMass Amherst CICS Scholarship__\
-4k\$ scholarship given to selected entering graduate students.
+Given to selected entering graduate students.

 - 2021.9: __The Best Thesis Award in Computer Engineering__\
 B.Sc. thesis was selected as the best thesis in the spring 2021 semester. \